HOLD.co

 • Profitable growth over pure top-line acceleration

-• Sustainable competitive advantages, not temporary hype cycles
+• Sustainable competitive advantages and downside protection, not temporary hype cycles

 • Ownership structures that reward long horizons